AnthonyTurrigiano/meanstack_boilerplate/README.md

         npm run mongo
 - Update database name in config.js

+- To check if there are any npm packages that are outdated

+        npm run check-updates

 ## Start Application
 npm start (when running npm start mongo server is automatically started as well)